You've probably never heard a wooden spoon origin story. That's because you've probably never encountered a wooden spoon worthy of one.

 Our co-founder Jake Kalick was adamant — Made In needed a spoon.
 He literally wouldn't stop talking about it.
 It became a running joke around the office that Jake was "The Spoon Man" and that he was sneakily planning to turn Made In into a spoon-only enterprise called "Made In Spoonware."

 Jake didn't want Made In's first-ever utensil to be just any spoon, though — he wanted one that worked with and enhanced every single product Made In offered.
-Due to our line of non stick frying pans, metal was off the table this time around.
+Due to our line of non stick cookware, metal was off the table this time around.
 Then two fateful words hit Jake in the head like a wooden spoon: Wooden Spoon.

 "They're timeless, incredibly functional, and have so much character," Jake said.
 "We absolutely must add one to our collection.
 Must!"